New York Times Sudoku hard puzzle 16th February, 2021 Solved in easy steps

-How to enumerate digits possible in each empty cell
+How to enumerate digits possible in an empty cell by DSA technique

 Reducing labor being an important objective, don't enumerate 5-digit possibilities or enumerate possible digits for ALL the cells.

-Take cell R2C5.
-It is in three zones or areas - row R2, column C5 and 9 cell top-middle square.
+Take cell R9C4.
+It is in three zones or areas - row R9, column C4 and bottom middle major square.
 Unique set of digits in all these three together are,

 Set union is technical, but this we do by common sense and do naturally.
 Eliminate repeated digits when considering digits of two or three zones together.